The Complete Guide to Singapore Expat Health Insurance

 Although Singapore is relatively safe, it’s still a good area to check the insurance exclusions.

-And who hasn’t been tempted by a spot of diving or other adventure sports when on said holiday.
-Items like terrorism and adventure sports are rarely, if ever, included in international healthcare packages, but as with all things they can frequently be bolted on for a price.
+And who hasn’t been tempted by a spot of diving or other adventure sports when on holiday?
+Items like terrorism and adventure sports are rarely, if ever, included in international healthcare packages, but as with all things, they can frequently be added on for a price.
 It’s worth checking.

 Items generally considered as firm ‘exclusions’ include: